-Should you tip in Austria?
+Is it customary to tip in Austria?
+And how much do you tip?
 Essentially, tipping in Europe can differ significantly by country.
 Tipping in Austria is generally at the consumer’s discretion.
 While certain service sector workers expect to receive a tip you do not need to pay extra if you are not happy.
 If you have been to Germany you won’t notice much difference with the following guidelines.
 These are also valid for tipping in Vienna.

 Tipping in Austria.
 Giving a valet tip and tipping hotel maids belongs to good Austrian etiquette.
 Luggage staff usually get EUR 1 per piece of luggage for helping you.
 If you’d like to show your appreciation to the room maids at the end of your vacation, leave EUR 1 per day in your room.
 To make sure he/she knows the purpose, write a brief note with it.